You are here

 Library Exhibits Policy

 In furthering its educational mission, the University Library maintains a program of exhibits and displays.
-The content and workmanship of exhibits should be of good quality, in keeping with the Library's educational and cultural mission.
+The content and workmanship of exhibits should be of high quality in keeping with Cal Poly Humboldt's vision & values, and must showcase relevant Library collections, resources and services, or Cal Poly Humboldt curriculum.
 The Library supports all campus and community groups’ right to express their opinions, and aims to create a safe place for appropriate display of controversial topics.
 However, exhibits in the Library are prepared by and reflect the opinions, interests, and efforts of individual University persons or organizations or members of the wider community.
 No official University or Library endorsement is expressed or implied.
-Please note that questions and/or concerns will be directed to the organization.
+Please note that questions and/or concerns will be directed to the exhibit sponsor or Dean of Students.

 EXHIBITS POLICY AND PROCEDURES

-• Displays are for a maximum of two weeks, beginning on a Tuesday at 8:00 a.m. and ending on a Monday at 3:00 p.m.
-Access to the keys that will unlock the cases is from Monday-Friday from 8:00 a.m. to 5:00 p.m. in the Library Administration Office or at the Checkout Desk anytime during library open hours.
+• Displays are for a maximum of two weeks, beginning on a Tuesday at 8:00am and ending on a Monday at 3:00pm.
+Displays are to be installed and disassembled between the hours of 8:00am and 5:00pm Monday-Friday; keys are available from the Library Administration Office or at the Checkout Desk.

-• The key(s) are not to leave the building and are to be returned to Room 108 whenever the display is not being put up or taken down.
+• The exhibit key(s) are not to leave the building and are to be returned to Room 108 or Access Services, whenever the display is not being put up or taken down.

-• If you do not show up to set up your display or call on the first day of your reservation, your case(s) will be given to the club/organization first on the waiting list.
+• If you do not show up to set up your display or call on the first day of your reservation, your may be cancelled.
+The Library reserves the right to add their Library exhbit when it is determined the exhibit proposed doesn't appear when scheduled, or have not communicated with the Library.

 • As most of the cases are surrounded in glass, extreme caution is advised in installation and removal of your display to prevent injury.